-Apple purchases transit navigation service HopStopAlex Wagner - Deputy Managing Editor, News Desk
+Apple purchases transit navigation service HopStopAlex Wagner - Editorial Director of News and Content

 Apple has received quite a bit of flak for its Maps app that debuted with iOS 6, and CEO Tim Cook has gone so far as to apologize for its performance.
 The Cupertino firm appears to be taking steps to improve its mapping game, though, as Apple recently snatched up two companies with location and navigation experience.